-Consequently, power distribution cables for production lines, automated machinery, safety systems, and communications require a higher level of reliability and dependability.
+Consequently, power distribution and data cables for production lines, automated machinery, safety systems, and communications require a higher level of reliability and dependability.
 It is imperative that these components facilitate decreased maintenance frequency and subsequent maintenance downtime.
 Reliable cable performance ultimately improves uptime, which directly impacts operational efficiency and profitability.

 How Consolidated Electronic Wire & Cable Helps